 - Easy to use

-I don’t recommend grind-and-brew coffee makers (i.e. auto drip coffee makers with built-in grinders) because the grinders themselves are very difficult to clean, which could lead to malfunction over time.
+I don’t typically recommend grind-and-brew coffee makers (i.e. auto drip coffee makers with built-in grinders) because the grinders themselves are very difficult to clean, which could lead to malfunction over time.

 If you don’t want a large grinder taking up space, consider a small, efficient hand grinder like the Lido 2 or Lido 3.
 Both will grind nearly as fast as an electric grinder and take up less than half the space.

 If you must have a grind and brew coffee maker, the Barsetto 5-cup seems to be the consensus choice.